bienflorencia/personal-site/content/home/about.md

 # Biography

-During my academic development I have been naturally interested and passionate about several areas, from genetics, genomics and bioinformatics, to environmental education and citizen participation, and also the management of private and public conservation areas.

-The focus of my PhD research is to quantify patterns and processes of biodiversity and I aim to develop an unprecedented field of knowledge for Uruguay by promoting a large, multidisciplinary collaborative initiative to collect all biodiversity data for Uruguay, the Biodiversity Data Consortium of Uruguay.
+I am a Uruguayan biologist studying a PhD in Life Sciences in the Evolution and Ecology group of the University of Lincoln (United Kingdom).
+During my academic development I have been interested and passionate about several areas, from genetics, genomics and bioinformatics, to environmental education and citizen participation, and also the management of private and public conservation areas.
+The focus of my current research is to quantify patterns and processes of biodiversity and I aim to develop an unprecedented field of knowledge for Uruguay by promoting a large, multidisciplinary collaborative initiative to collect all biodiversity data of Uruguay.